 Activate Triage Surge Plan and coordinate with PCC to deploy appropriate resources to triage. (e.g. additional RN to triage)

-Monitor the patient tracker to ensure Pediatric patients are seen promptly and prioritized, ideally within 10 minutes of presenting to the department.
+Monitor the patient tracker to ensure Pediatric patients triaged promptly and prioritized, ideally within 10 minutes of presenting to the department.

 Ensure patients and their charts are brought into the department when stretchers are available and alerts physician and staff to new patient arrival if concerned